 KEY WORDS TO HELP UNDERSTAND THE CALCIUM SHELL PATTERN

-Simple key words that can help one understand the meaning of the calcium shell pattern include psychological withdrawal, hiding, lowered awareness, numb, calcified, traumatized, depressed, and “living in the bomb shelter or behind a wall”.
+Simple key words that can help one understand the meaning of the calcium shell pattern include psychological withdrawal, running interference, hiding, lowered awareness, numb, calcified, traumatized, depressed, and “living in the bomb shelter or behind a wall”.
 The next sections explain why these words are helpful for understanding this very important pattern seen on many hair mineral tests.

 WHEN THE PATTERNS APPEAR

 Calcium and magnesium shell patterns almost never appear in children, and never in babies.
 They are also fairly rare in the elderly, above age seventy, or so, on earth.

 However, they are common in the later teen years, and they occur in adults.
 They are much more common in women than in men.

 A shell pattern is much less common in men, and if it is present in men, it is likely to be lower than in women, in general.

 1. A higher calcium level indicates a more severe calcium shell.